pollination/pollination-docs/legal/terms_of_service.md

 ## G. Copyright Infringement and DMCA Policy

-If you are a copyright owner and you believe that content on Pollination violates your copyright, please contact us by emailing [support@pollination.cloud](mailto:support@pollination.cloud).
+If you are a copyright owner and you believe that content on Pollination violates your copyright, please contact us by emailing [support@pollination.solutions](mailto:support@pollination.solutions).
 There may be legal consequences for sending a false or frivolous takedown notice under the Digital Millennium Copyright Act.
 Before sending a takedown request, you must consider legal uses such as fair use and licensed uses.

 It is the policy of Pollination, in appropriate circumstances and in its sole discretion, to disable and/or terminate the accounts of users who repeatedly infringe upon the copyrights or other intellectual property rights of Pollination and/or others.